touchHLE/touchHLE/README.md

 Any data saved by the app (e.g. **saved games**) are stored in the `touchHLE_sandbox` folder.

-If the emulator crashes almost immediately while running a game **listed as supported**, please check whether you have any overlays turned on like the Steam overlay, Discord overlay, RivaTuner Statistics Server, etc. Sadly, as useful as these tools are, they work by injecting themselves into other apps or games and don't always clean up after themselves, so they can break touchHLE… it's not our fault. 😢 Currently only RivaTuner Statistics Server is known to be a problem.
+If the emulator crashes almost immediately while running a **known-working** version of a game, please check whether you have any overlays turned on like the Steam overlay, Discord overlay, RivaTuner Statistics Server, etc. Sadly, as useful as these tools are, they work by injecting themselves into other apps or games and don't always clean up after themselves, so they can break touchHLE… it's not our fault. 😢 Currently only RivaTuner Statistics Server is known to be a problem.
 If you find another overlay that doesn't work, please tell us about it.

 # Building and contributing